Dialpad competitors: the best alternatives

 Dialpad pricing

-Dialpad offers three pricing tiers for its business communications product, but you need to meet minimum user requirements to upgrade from its basic plan.
+Dialpad pricing has three tiers for its business communications product, but you need to meet minimum user requirements to upgrade from its basic plan.
 Annual plans are discounted by $5 per user per month.

 Standard